Postgraduate Community Fund

 - It is usual practice for the Graduate School to reimburse the academic Department of the student organiser for the agreed cost, following the event.

-To ensure that applications are considered by the CQSD in plenty of time, forms should be submitted by the following deadlines,
+To ensure that applications are considered by the Strategic Planning & Operations Committee (SPOC), forms should be submitted by the following deadlines,

 Apply for funding, submit your post-activity report or view previously funded activities: